kapiorr/docker-dokuwiki/README.md

     docker run -d -p 8000:80 --name dokuwiki kapiorr/dokuwiki

-Then setup dokuwiki using installer at URL `http://localhost:8000/install.php`
+Wait minute or two...Then setup dokuwiki using installer at URL `http://localhost:8000/install.php`

 ### How to make data persistent